Project Limits / Purpose / Design Details

 This study will follow the approved planning process for a Group ‘B’ project under the Class Environmental Assessment for Provincial Transportation Facilities (2000), an approved process under the Ontario Environmental Assessment Act.

-Alternatives will be generated and evaluated based on technical and environmental factors and in consultation with Indigenous communities, public stakeholders, municipalities and government agencies.
-Two Public Information Centres (PICs) will be held during this Study to provide interested parties with the opportunity to discuss the Study and provide input to the Project Team.
-At the end of the study, a Transportation Environmental Study Report (TESR) will be prepared and made available for a 30-day public and agency review period.
+Alternatives have been generated and evaluated based on technical and environmental factors and in consultation with Indigenous communities, public stakeholders, municipalities and government agencies.
+This is the second and final Public Information Centre (PIC) to be held during this study.
+At the end of the study, a Transportation Environmental Study Report (TESR) will be prepared and made available for a 30-day comment period.

-The Project Team will be consulting with staff from the the City of Hamilton, City of Burlington, and the Halton Region throughout the Study, particularly before key milestones in the Project.
+The Project Team have consulted with staff from the the City of Hamilton, City of Burlington, and the Halton Region throughout the Study, particularly before key milestones in the Project.

-Yes, the Study Team will be reaching out to various external agencies such as Ministry of Environment, Conservation and Parks (MECP), Ministry of Natural Resources and Forestry (MNRF), Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI), Niagara Escarpment Commission, Conservation Halton, Canadian Pacific (CP) Rail, and Canadian National (CN) Rail
+Yes, the Study Team has engaged various external agencies such as Ministry of Environment, Conservation and Parks (MECP), Ministry of Natural Resources and Forestry (MNRF), Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI), Niagara Escarpment Commission, Conservation Halton, Canadian Pacific (CP) Rail, and Canadian National (CN) Rail.

-PIC materials will be posted to the project website (www.Hwy403Hwy6PreliminaryDesignEA.ca) and PIC #1 Comment Forms may be submitted over a 45-day period (June 25th until August 8th, 2020)
+PIC materials will be posted to the project website (https://hwy403hwy6preliminarydesignea.ca/public-information-centre-2/www.Hwy403Hwy6PreliminaryDesignEA.ca) and PIC #2 Comment Forms may be submitted over a 40-day period (from February 24th to April 4th, 2022)

-We are conducting field investigations such as geotechnical, natural sciences (fisheries and terrestrial), archaeology, build heritage, drainage etc. to collect background information.
+Field investigations such as geotechnical, natural sciences (fisheries and terrestrial), archaeology, build heritage, drainage etc. have been completed to collect background / existing conditions information.

 Note: Schedule subject to change.